dmachard/go-dnscollector/README.md

 *NOTE: The code before version 1.x is considered beta quality and is subject to breaking changes.*

-##  Overview

-This tool acts as a high speed **aggregator, analyzer, transporter and logging**  for your DNS logs, written in **Golang**.
+`DNS-collector` acts as a high speed **aggregator, analyzer, transporter and logging**  for your DNS traffic, written in **Golang**.
 The DNS Traffic can be collected and aggregated simultaneously from many different sources (dnstap, sniffer, logs, etc.) .

 ![overview](doc/overview.png)

-This tool can also help you to visualize DNS traffic errors and anomalies with Grafana dashboard.
+DNS-collector can also help you to visualize DNS traffic errors and anomalies with   dashboard.

 ![overview](doc/overview2.png)

-This tool can be used to transform dns queries or replies in JSON format with EDNS support.
+DNS-collector can be used to transform dns queries or replies in JSON format with EDNS support.

  ```js
 {